Empirical optimal transport on countable metric spaces: Distributional limits and statistical applications: Limiting Distribution for Tree Metrics

 Attempts to solve this problem include specialized algorithms \citep{Gottschlich2014} and approaches leveraging additional geometric structure of the data \citep{ling_efficient_2007, schmitzer_sparse_2016}.
 However, many practical problems still fall outside the scope of these methods \citep{schrieber_dotmark_2017}, prompting the development of numerous surrogate quantities which mimic properties of optimal transport distances and are amenable to efficient computation.
 Examples include \cite{pele_fast_2009,shirdhonkar_approximate_2008, bonneel_sliced_2015} and the particularly successful entropically regularized transport distances \citep{Cuturi2013a,solomon_convolutional_2015}.

 \end{rem}

 In the next section we will discuss how to approximate the countable space $\calX$ by a finite collection of points.
-Here, we want to mention that the distributional bound also holds on a finite collection of points.
+Note, that the distributional bound in Thm. \ref{thm:convex_strategy} also holds on any finite collection of points.
+For a simulation study regarding this upper bound see \cite{tameling_computational_2018}.